mintydevdaz/nrl_crawler/README.md

 - The expectation is that users will want to scrape player data for the **Men's Premiership** only.
 The downside is that:

-    - the men's competition has over 500 regiestered players each season which is, in effect, 500+ requests.
+    - the men's competition has over 500 registered players each season which is, in effect, 500+ requests.
     - the web request object currently has limited functionality (e.g. unable to rotate headers and/or proxies, unable to throttle / backoff request speed etc).
     - it's possible that the server will block you while scraping.